MRAC-IAAC/DIGITALIZING-MATERIAL-COLLATION-FROM-PRE-DEMOLITION-SITES/README.md

 #### Getting Started:

-Install [bebop_autonomy]( https://bebop-autonomy.readthedocs.io/en/latest/installation.html) package inside your conventional ROS catkin workspace.
-Make sure to compile them once the installation has finished ($ catkin_make)
+Install [bebop_autonomy]( https://bebop-autonomy.readthedocs.io/en/latest/installation.html) package inside your conventional ROS catkin workspace and make sure to compile them once the installation has finished ($ catkin_make).

-For the points detection we make use of the images and colors stablished in this technology implementation:
+For the point detection we make use of the images and colors established in this technology implementation:

 * https://github.com/MRAC-IAAC/material_localization